GeorgiCodes/posts/go.md

 By using a pointer we reduce the size of the `f1` stack frame and this also allows us to change the value that the pointer points too ie. the orginal array.

 ##### When do I use a `pointer` vs `value` receiver?
+There are a couple of scenarios for when using a pointer receiver is the right choice: <br/>
-If you need to modify the contents of the receiver then you need to use a `pointer`.
-Also if the receiver is large then you should use a `pointer` receiver to be more efficient.
+1. Modification.
+If you need to modify the contents of the receiver. <br/>
+2. Performance.
+If the receiver is large then using a `pointer` receiver will be more efficient. <br/>

 This has been a brief introduction into arrays internals and pass by value in Go.
+I've tried to use digarams to further illustrate these concepts.

-Next I will talk about slices!
+Next up I will talk about slices!

-## References
+## References & Reading
 * [Go Data Structures](http://research.swtch.com/godata)
 * [Go Slices: usage and internals](http://blog.golang.org/go-slices-usage-and-internals)
 * [Go in Action (book)](http://www.manning.com/ketelsen/)